tbm/homepage/pages/debian/iop/n2100/status.md

 The table below shows how well different components of the Thecus N2100 are supported by Debian 7 (wheezy).

-Note that this device is no longer supported by Debian 8 (jessie).
+Note that this device is no longer supported by Debian 8 (jessie) or later releases.

 <table class="table table-hover">